 All over the world, on every continent, teachers continue to protest their low salaries.
 This is especially the case when you consider their responsibility to educate the next generation.
 You don’t have to read the news to know this though.
 At some point, it will have become obvious to you that your teachers probably aren’t paid as well as other skilled professions.

 One of the reasons for low salaries is that schools can only receive so much funding.
 And a majority of those funds go to keeping the school doors open.
 As shared earlier, in the US, electricity is the second biggest expense of schools.
-This affects how each school will prioritise its spending, and these priorities inevitably have a ripple effect on teachers rewards.
+This affects how each school will prioritize its spending, and these priorities inevitably have a ripple effect on teacher's rewards.

 These high electricity costs could also cut into funds needed for school amenities.
 This could mean less quality of learning, as students may not have access to all the resources they need.